 The light therapy practice is now treated with much greater caution (as it should be): overexposure to ultraviolet light over a long period of time can lead to melanoma and other skin cancers.

-(Photo credit: Fox Photos / Hulton Archive / Getty Images).
+(Photo credit: Fox Photos / Hulton Archive / Library of Congress).